SAML-Toolkits/ruby-saml/README.md

 end
 ```

-If the SP knows who should be authenticated in the IdP, then can provide that info as follows:
+If the SP knows who should be authenticated in the IdP, it can provide that info as follows:

 ```ruby
 def init